 If needed, you can manually add both customers and appointments, as well, which gives you some flexibility if someone wants to say, book an appointment over the phone instead of using your website.
 Additionally, you can use the Google Calendar integration to add and manage appointments from your personal Google Calendar account.

-But if you just want an easy-to-use system to start accepting appointments without lots of settings/configuration options getting in your way, I think Start Booking makes a good option, especially in comparison to some of the more complicated WordPress plugins.
+But if you just want an easy-to-use system to start accepting appointments without lots of settings/configuration options getting in your way, we recommend that Start Booking makes a good option, especially in comparison to some of the more complicated WordPress plugins.